Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Thus it is quite possible that God changes His mind in some sense, but it's nothing like what men do or how men think.

 The author reasons that the possibility of God changing His mind means His sovereignty would be compromised.
-But he doesn't tell us why or how.
+But he doesn't tell us why or how this would be true.
 In fact, God's sovereignty is unaffected by the possibility of Him changing His mind.
-He still does as He pleases, even if He does something else other than what He originally purposed.
+He still does as He pleases, even if He chooses to do something else.
 God is still God, even when He has mercy and relents.

 Moving on, the author offers three ways that God deals with prayer.
 However, he does not address the fact that God might indeed answer prayers exactly as prayed.

-The author insists it's not a reason for complacency.
-However, if God is sovereign in the sense that everything will happen exactly as He desires, then why would anyone bother to pray, even if it's true that failing to pray might make God do something to lead to some consequences that might wake us up from our malaise.
-Such a thing does not change election.
+The author insists that God's great lengths is not a reason for complacency.
+However, if God is sovereign in the sense that everything will happen exactly as He desires, then why would anyone bother to pray?
+Even if it's true that failing to pray might make God do something to lead to some consequences that might wake us up from our malaise, such a thing does not change election.
 Prayerlessness has no impact on one's salvation.

 Most critically, if someone does pray because he fears God might do something to correct him, well, that's not a feature of faith.